Pollution in the air, water and soil or radiation from the sun, x-ray or radiation therapy are possible causes of cancer.

 • Ionising radiation occurring naturally, such as from radon in soils, but mostly from artificial sources.
 Radon found in soils is the main source of naturally occurring radiation in Aotearoa.
 Levels here are low and do not pose a big cancer risk:

-Find out more about medication radiation
+Find out more about the Radiation Safety Act 2016

 • Non-ionising radiation or very low frequency electromagnetic fields comes from natural and electrical sources (powerlines, wiring and electrical appliances such as microwaves, computers, electric blankets and mobile phones).
-IARC classifies radiofrequency fields a ‘possibly’ cancer causing.
+IARC classifies radiofrequency fields as ‘possibly’ cancer causing.